 One hurdle for small businesses, particularly startups, is access to capital.
-Financing the launch of a business or the expansion of an existing one requires a good deal of capital, but Texans said it can be difficult for entrepreneurs to find the money they need.
+Financing the launch or expansion of a business requires a good deal of funds, but Texans said it can be difficult for entrepreneurs to find the money they need.

-“It’s all tied to the fact that banks are not loaning money like they were 10 years ago," David Frankel, chief marketing officer at the alternative lender Capify, told Business News Daily.
-"It’s a lot more conservative, and this is a global trend.”
+“It’s all tied to the fact that banks are not loaning money like they were 10 years ago,” said David Frankel, head of marketing at Touchplan.
+“It’s a lot more conservative, and this is a global trend.”

-“There is not enough capital going into the early-stage entrepreneurial world,” Bowles told Business News Daily.
-"There is an enormous amount of money in this area … But, the question is, how do we [convince] a billionaire or major corporation to invest in early-stage entrepreneurs?”
+“There is not enough capital going into the early-stage entrepreneurial world,” Bowles said.
+“There is an enormous amount of money in this area … but the question is, how do we [convince] a billionaire or major corporation to invest in early-stage entrepreneurs?”

-One problem that the small business owners we interviewed mentioned repeatedly was the difficultly of finding the labor they need to continue growing at the pace they would like.
-It seems that both Texas’ immense economic expansion and a labor force decline that persisted through 2015 have contributed to the problem.
-Still, most entrepreneurs we spoke with view their difficulty in finding additional help as a good problem to have because it means they are constantly expanding.
+One problem that the small business owners we interviewed mentioned repeatedly was the difficulty finding the labor they need to continue growing at the pace they would like.
+It seems that Texas’ immense economic expansion and a labor force shortage that persisted through 2022 have contributed to the problem.
+Still, most entrepreneurs we spoke with view their difficulty finding additional help as a good problem to have, because it means they are constantly expanding.

 Kellie Sirna and Stacy Elliston, co-founders of Studio 11 Design, said that, while business has been great, it’s become harder and more expensive to fill positions.

-“We’re having to pay 20 percent more for designers straight out of school, whereas before, we could get the cream of the crop for less because nobody was really moving, and things weren’t really growing yet,” Sirna said.
+“We’re having to pay 20% more for designers straight out of school, whereas before, we could get the cream of the crop for less because nobody was really moving and things weren’t really growing yet,” Sirna said.

 “There’s a low tax burden here; that’s kind of the most obvious benefit of being in Texas,” Sirna said.

-Many business owners told us that Texas’ regulatory environment is conducive to operating a business successfully.
-Even business owners in more stringently regulated industries – like Cody Yarborough, president of Lifecycle Biotechnologies – expressed satisfaction with the state’s approach.
+Many business owners told us that Texas’ regulatory environment is conducive to successful business operations.
+Even business owners in more stringently regulated industries – like Cody Yarborough, CEO of Lifecycle Biotechnologies – expressed satisfaction with the state’s approach.

-Christopher Corso, who recently expanded his law firm to Texas, said the state’s simply navigated laws made the transition into a new state easier.
+Christopher Corso, who expanded his law firm to Texas, said the state’s simple-to-navigate laws made the transition easier.

 The major metropolitan areas in Texas – Dallas-Fort Worth, Austin, Houston and San Antonio – are experiencing strong growth, which leads to more economic activity.
 Entrepreneurs reported seeing more startups and heaps of small businesses, as well as new residents who increase the demand for their goods and services.

-“Small businesses are thriving here in Texas," Ortiz de Montellano, former owner of the cleaning service Anago of Austin.
+“Small businesses are thriving here in Texas,” said Bernard Ortiz de Montellano, former owner of the cleaning service Anago of Austin.
 “I’m in Austin, and the growth rate here is kind of crazy.
 Most of our clients are expanding.”

-Corso, owner of Corso Law Group, said the same growth is happening in Houston, where his defense firm has been practicing for a year.
-Houston added the most people of any major city in the state.
-The city grew by an estimated 101,711 people from 2010 to 2014, bringing its total population to 2.2 million people.
+Corso said that the same growth is happening in Houston, where his defense firm has been practicing for a year.
 That boom has led to more startups and business opportunities, Corso said.

 Another benefit of doing business in Texas that entrepreneurs mentioned repeatedly was the supportive and diverse business communities throughout the state.
 Many business owners said they belong to an entrepreneurial organization or have sought help from a development center.
-Others said their areas are seeing a boom in startups and small business growth spurred by the aforementioned population growth.
+Others said their areas are seeing a boom in startups and small business growth spurred by the population growth.

 “Texas, from what I can see … hasn’t been hit as hard by a lot of the economic struggle,” said Rusty Crum, CEO and vice president of C.G.
 Laboratories.

 “You really can’t believe how many businesses [there are] to the left and right as you drive down the road,” Corso said.
 “I’m in a great city; it’s pro-growth, with a lot of diversity.”

-Mark del Bosque, owner of the e-commerce company Anime Bento, said that, amid the booming growth and healthy entrepreneurial environment, he’s found support from community members and other small business owners in the area.
+Mark del Bosque, paid ads manager at The Digital Ring, said that, amid the booming growth and healthy entrepreneurial environment, he’s found support from community members and other small business owners in the area.

-“There’s such a tight network of people here, and I’ve found that support to be a very good thing," Del Bosque said.
+“There’s such a tight network of people here, and I’ve found that support to be a very good thing,” he said.
 “It seems like there is a good beginning of an enterprising revolution, where people are working with small business[es] and growing them.”

-Sirna and Elliston have been able to take advantage of the thriving business environment in Dallas, for example.
-While much of their designing is centered around the hospitality industry, they’ve been able to branch out and find other clients as well.
+Sirna and Elliston have taken advantage of the thriving business environment in Dallas, for example.
+While much of their designing revolves around the hospitality industry, they’ve been able to branch out and find other clients as well.
 According to Sirna, this has helped protect them from any future downturns in hospitality.

-“Since we’re in Dallas, we’re able to focus on a variety of industries," Sirna said.
-“The first thing to go down in a recession is hospitality, because people don’t travel, so we’ve diversified ourselves.
+“Since we’re in Dallas, we’re able to focus on a variety of industries,” she said.
+“The first thing to go down in a recession is hospitality because people don’t travel, so we’ve diversified ourselves.
 We’re really able to do that because of the widespread business ownership in Texas.”

 Texas is home to dozens of small business development centers.
-Each is dedicated to supporting the development and retention of small business, and helps entrepreneurs with tasks like crafting business plans and navigating the state’s tax code.
-You can find your region’s small business development center via the link below.
+Each is dedicated to supporting the development and retention of small businesses, and helping entrepreneurs with tasks like crafting business plans and navigating the state’s tax code.
+You can find your region’s small business development center via the link below:

-SCORE offers volunteer business professionals and expert "mentors" to help give counseling and guidance to entrepreneurs looking to start or expand their business.
-Their services are free and volunteer-driven.
-Here are some of the chapters in Texas.
+SCORE has volunteer business professionals and expert mentors who give counsel and guidance to entrepreneurs looking to start or expand their business.
+Its services are free.
+Here are some of the chapters in Texas:

-The Dallas Entrepreneur Center (DEC) is a 501(c)(3) nonprofit that serves entrepreneurs in the Dallas area, providing a location where they can receive training, education, mentorship, promotion and access to capital in order to encourage and equip the entrepreneurial community to start, build and grow their businesses.
+The Dallas Entrepreneur Center (DEC) Network is a 501(c)(3) nonprofit that serves entrepreneurs in the Dallas area, providing a location where business owners can receive training, education, mentorship, promotion and access to capital in order to encourage and equip the entrepreneurial community to start, build and grow their businesses.